Taylor Heinicke Player Prop Bets for NFL Week 11 | Washington vs. Carolina 11/21/2021

 Matchup vs. Carolina

-- Heinicke threw for 137 passing yards in one matchup against the Panthers, 85.5 fewer yards his over/under in Sunday's game.
+- In one matchup against the Panthers, Heinicke recorded 137 passing yards, 85.5 yards below his over/under for Sunday.

 - Heinicke threw a touchdown pass in that game against the Panthers.

-- The 194.3 passing yards the Panthers yield per game makes them the NFL's best pass defense this season.

-- The Panthers have allowed 13 touchdowns through the air (1.3 per game).
-They are eighth in the NFL in that category.
+- The Panthers have allowed 13 passing TDs this year (1.3 per game), ranking them eighth among NFL defenses.

 Recent Performances

-- Heinicke put together a 256-yard performance against the Buccaneers last week, completing 81.2% of his passes and throwing for one touchdown.
+- In last week's outing against the Buccaneers, Heinicke threw for 256 yards while completing 81.2% of his passes, while tossing one touchdown.

-- Heinicke added three carries for 15 yards, averaging five yards per carry in the running game.
+- Heinicke added 15 yards on three carries, averaging five yards per attempt.

+- Heinicke has 794 passing yards (264.7 ypg) to lead Washington, completing 69.4% of his throws and tossing three touchdown passes with three interceptions over his last three games.

 Heinicke's Washington Teammates